 EUGENE, Ore. — A heated protest over an officer-involved shooting at a Eugene middle school ended with a police response on Sunday night, according to KGW News partner KEZI.

-Charles Landeros, 30, of Eugene, was shot and killed by police on Friday after police said Landeros pulled out a gun during a struggle following a custodial dispute at Cascades Middle School in Eugene.
+Charles Landeros, 30, of Eugene, was shot and killed by police on Friday after police said Landeros pulled out a gun during a struggle following a custodial dispute at Cascade Middle School in Eugene.

 Organizers say the demonstration began as an anti-police protest on Sunday when counter-protesters showed up to support police, which led to a confrontation.

 Some people in the crowd held signs supporting Eugene police officers, while others were holding signs claiming Friday's shooting was an "assassination" of their friend, Charles Landeros, who was shot and killed by police.

 KEZI spoke with a parent of a student at Cascade Middle School who said her child was terrified when he found out about what happened and at his school.
 She said she was there to defend that.

 "They're saying disarm cops, they're saying that was murder.
 It wasn't murder.
 [Landeros] brought a gun to my kid's school," said Karen Neurotch.
 "They didn't get calls because their kids don't go here.
 I got a call saying my kid was terrified because they heard shots fired."

 A protester on the other side told KEZI they didn't want to comment on camera.

 Landeros was a former student at the University of Oregon and an activist.
 In October 2017, Landeros was interviewed by KEZI during a student protest that interrupted what was supposed to be President Michael Schill’s annual address at the University of Oregon.